richard512/NodeJS_Arduino_RC_Car/README.md

 ## Set up the UI

-You'll probably run into some errors along the way.
-Keep at it and you'll get it.

 * npm install coffee-script haml-coffee express.io express express-partials serialport
 * Change ```portName``` in ```app.coffee``` to your serial device
 * coffee app.coffee